eda3/edv/docs-en/02_development_phases/01_phase1_core_infrastructure.md

 - Prepare the backlog for Phase 2 tasks

 See [Phase 2: Extended Functionality](02_phase2_extended_functionality.md) for details on the next development phase.

+## Implementation Status Update (2024)

+### Phase 1 Completion Status: COMPLETED ✅

+Phase 1 has been successfully implemented, establishing the core infrastructure of the edv project.
+All planned deliverables have been achieved:

+#### Completed Deliverables

+1. **Project Structure and Architecture**
+   - Directory structure has been established following the design
+   - Module organization reflects the planned architecture
+   - Code organization follows Rust best practices

+2. **FFmpeg Integration Layer**
+   - FFmpeg wrapper has been implemented in `src/ffmpeg/`
+   - Command builder API facilitates FFmpeg operations
+   - Error handling for FFmpeg processes is in place
+   - Version detection and compatibility checks are working

+3. **CLI Framework**
+   - Command parsing has been implemented
+   - Help system provides comprehensive guidance
+   - Error messages are clear and actionable
+   - Command registration system works as designed

+4. **Core Video Operations**
+   - Basic video manipulation operations are functional
+   - FFmpeg commands for core operations generate correct results
+   - Progress reporting for long-running operations is in place

+5. **Configuration Management**
+   - Configuration loading and persistence is working
+   - Default configurations are sensible
+   - Environment variable integration functions properly

+#### Key Achievements

+- The architecture established in Phase 1 has proven to be solid and extensible
+- FFmpeg wrapper successfully abstracts the complexity of command-line options
+- Error handling provides clear feedback on issues
+- Core operations form a reliable foundation for more advanced features

+#### Lessons Learned

+- FFmpeg version differences required more abstraction than initially planned
+- Error handling deserved more attention early in development
+- Progress reporting was more valuable to users than anticipated
+- Command structure design was critical for later extension

+The successful completion of Phase 1 has provided a strong foundation for the Phase 2 work, which is currently in progress.
+The modular architecture has facilitated the addition of new features without significant refactoring of the core infrastructure.

+See [Phase 2 Status Update](02_phase2_extended_functionality.md#implementation-status-update-2024) for information on the current development progress.